janovekj/fini/site/docs/step-by-step/states-and-side-effects.md

 ---
-title: States and side-effects
+title: States and Side-effects
 ---

-Moving on, we'll add support for attempting to log in.
+Let's add support for actually logging in.

 ```tsx
 type User = {